Steven Salaita hiring controversy: Media controversy and complaints

 Salaita's tweets attracted media attention.
 First by William A. Jacobson on July 19 who, referring to his tweets, wrote "[t]witter has opened a window into the soul of the anti-Israel boycott movement."
 The Daily Caller followed suit on July 21, writing that "[t]he University of Illinois at Urbana-Champaign has continued its bizarre quest to employ as many disgusting scumbags as possible by acquiring the services of Steven Salaita, a leading light in the movement among similarly obscure academics to boycott Israel."
 On July 22, The News-Gazette in Champaign–Urbana wrote about him.
 Its request for an interview was turned down by Salaita who responded "[a]s I'm in the middle of moving, I'm a bit preoccupied at the moment," apparently unaware of brewing controversy.
-The same day the executive director of Champaign-Urbana Jewish Federation Jessica Kopolow posted an email to the organization's contact list about the article in the News-Gazette and referring to Salaita's hiring, that the leaders of the organization "are addressing this matter to the best of our abilities."

 Some days later, university Chancellor Phyllis Wise became aware of the controversy and on July 23, she discussed with colleagues over email how to proceed.
-The next day, Wise discussed the situation in a closed session with the university's Board of Trustees.
+The next day, Wise discussed the situation in a closed session with the university's board of trustees.
 Anand Swaminathan, who would later represent Salaita in legal proceeding against the university, believed that the decision to rescind the job offer was taken in that meeting.
-On July 28, the Jewish pro-Israel human rights organization Simon Wiesenthal Center wrote to university President Robert A. Easter urging him to reconsider Salaita's appointment: